Zeatherx/Augmented-Shuiit/README.md

 4. The AI (NPC) randomly picks a move.
 5. The game compares both choices and determines the winner.

 📦 The training dataset was collected using the script `ML_CV_DataAndSampleCollector.py`.
-The sample data used for training is also included in this repository in Sample folder.

 ---